boots-edu/Webz/README.md

 ## Building your site

-The webez framework comes with npm build scripts which you can execute with
+The Webz framework comes with npm build scripts which you can execute with

 ```
 npm run <command>